Notes from Dr. Jenq

 Plastic surgeons study these zones carefully when planning surgery.
 Each zone plays a unique role in how skin can move, stretch, or tighten during recovery.

-In Breast Augmentation
+For Patient Considering Breast Augmentation

 The inframammary fold acts as a key zone of adhesion.
 It defines where the breast ends and the torso begins.
 A strong, well-preserved fold supports the implant and helps maintain a natural breast shape.
 If this area is weak or poorly supported, the breast can appear to sit too low or lose its definition.
 That’s why precise planning in breast augmentation surgery helps create a smooth, natural-looking result.

-In Finger and Hand Surgery
+For Finger and Hand Surgery

 Even the smallest zones of adhesion can matter.
 In the fingers, these attachments can limit skin mobility, which becomes important when performing small skin flap surgeries to repair injuries or defects.
 During hand and finger reconstruction, surgeons may carefully release these adhesions to allow better movement and coverage of the tissue.
 This precision helps preserve function and achieve a natural contour.